 If you are an educator new to Epic or have not yet shared Remote Student Access with your families, it’s not too late!
 You can invite families to Remote Student Access through June 30, 2020.
 After that, you can invite families to Epic Free using the same instructions.
 Learn how to get started here.

 How is Epic Free different from Remote Student Access?

 To quickly respond to widespread school closures, Epic created a temporary Remote Student Access offer, allowing students and their families free access to Epic Unlimited with an invitation from a teacher through June 30, 2020.
-Epic Unlimited includes 40,000 books, audiobooks, and learning videos, including all our premium content, which is normally priced at $7.99/mo. for families.
+Epic Unlimited includes 40,000 books, audiobooks, and learning videos, including all our premium content.
 We developed Epic Free as a way for students to keep reading and learning all year long, including throughout the summer and after school hours.

 Epic Free will include:

 - 2 hours of weekly free reading per student (timer resets every Monday)

 - A limited selection of high-quality educational books, both fiction and nonfiction (including Read-To-Me books)

 Epic Free will NOT include:

 - Learning videos

 How do kids and parents log in to Epic Free?